Symmetry and Topological Order

-Degeneracies imply the existence of symmetries which effect general unitary transformations within the degenerate manifold and act as the identity operator outside it.
-In this way, GS degeneracies act as exact GLSs.
-The existence of such unitary symmetry operators (generally a subset of $SU(N)$) allows for fractional charge (``$N$-ality" in the $SU(3)$ terminology of quantum chromodynamics) implying that degeneracy allows for fractionalization defined by the center of the symmetry group.
+Is there a relation between $d$-dimensional Gauge-Like Symmetries and the existence of fractional quantum numbers?
+Symmetries do not necessarily mandate the existence of degeneracies at all energies.
+Degeneracies, however, imply the existence of symmetries which effect general unitary transformations within the degenerate manifold and act as the identity operator outside it.
+We note that the most general symmetry of any Hamiltonian is given by a direct product of the form $\bigotimes_{l} SU(N_{l})$ with $N_{l}$ being the degeneracy of the $l$-th eigenvalue of the Hamiltonian.
+Any projection of a symmetry operator onto the ground state sector must constitute an element of $SU(N_{g})$ with $N_{g}$ the number of ground states.
+Any emergent symmetry must also act as an $SU(N_{g})$ operator.
+In this way, these unitary transformations may act as exact Gauge-Like Symmetries.
+The existence of such unitary symmetry operators (generally a subset of $SU(N)$) allows for fractional charge (such as the ``triality'' for the $SU(3)$ group of quantum chromodynamics or ``$N$-ality" of the $SU(N)$ symmetry group).
+This then suggests that degeneracy allows for a fractionalization defined by the center of the symmetry group (which may be $SU(N)$ or any of its subgroups/quotient groups).
 The ($m$-)rized Peierls chains constitute a typical example of a system with universal ($m-$independent) symmetry operators \cite{Longversion}, where fractional charge quantized in units of $e^{*} = e/m$ with $e$ the electronic charge is known to occur \cite{fraction}.
-The bounds above generalize to these symmetries.
-Different Peierls chain GSs break discrete $d=1$ symmetries (violating Eq. (\ref{def.}) in this system with fractionalization).
-The Fermi number $N_{f}$ in the Peierls chain and related Dirac-like theories is an integral over spectral functions \cite{NS}; the fractional portion of $N_{f}$ stems from soliton contributions and is invariant under local background deformations.
+The bounds above can be generalized to apply to these symmetries.
+Different Peierls chain ground states break discrete $d=1$ symmetries (violating Eq. (\ref{def.}) in this system with fractionalization), meaning that fractionalization may occur in systems with no TQO.
+The fermion number $N_{f}$ in the Peierls chain and related Dirac theories is an integral over spectral functions \cite{NS}; the fractional portion of $N_{f}$ stems from soliton contributions invariant under local background deformations.